-I use site-to-site VPNs between datacenter and two remote locations and I had some strange issues with OpenVPN site-to-site performance of one particular VPN link to remote location, but the same OpenVPN configuration worked perfectly fine in another remote location.
+I use site-to-site VPNs between datacenter and two remote locations.
+Recently, I had some strange issues with OpenVPN site-to-site performance of one particular VPN link to remote location, but the same OpenVPN configuration worked perfectly fine in another remote location.
 It was probably related to some UDP magic of that particular ISP.
 Monthly cost of that residential link is $20, so there was unrealistic to open support ticket with ISP and do some deep troubleshooting.
 Instead of that, I tried WireGuard VPN and it worked like a charm.

-I have FreeBSD based VPN box in each location and below is the diagram with WireGuard interfaces (wg0) in each datacenter.
+I have FreeBSD based VPN box in each location and below is the diagram with WireGuard interfaces (wg0) in each site.
 WireGuard in data center is obviously WireGuard Server (172.16.100.254/24) and in remote locations I have WireGuard Clients (172.16.100.1/24 and 172.16.100.2/24).

 Installation and configuration of WireGuard Server